-Hello, I’m Katherine, Registered Dietitian, Philosophical Practitioner, and Nutrition Therapist.
-Welcome to the Compassionate Body Center, the online home for my compassion-centered, mind-body approach to nutrition therapy for people struggling with eating issues.
+Hello, I’m Katherine Dittmann, Registered Dietitian, Philosophical Practitioner, and Nutrition Therapist.
+Welcome to the Compassionate Body Center, the online home for my compassion-centered, mind-body approach to nutrition therapy for people struggling with eating difficulties.

 I created this site to help people help themselves, whether or not they are working directly with a professional.
 Here you will find a food-positive environment designed to help you tap into and trust your own innate wisdom.

-I am devoted to transforming the way people think about food and their bodies for a full and lasting recovery from eating issues.
+I am devoted to transforming the way people think about food and their bodies for a full and lasting recovery from eating difficulties.
 In short, my job is to make eating easier.

 But it’s so hard!